It takes honesty, and large doses of humility served over a long period to get to the root cause of your pains.

 He didn't write a prescription.
-With the benefit of hindsight, that was his prescription, and the greatest gift I could ever get.
-Took a leap of faith I did, without another job offer on the horizon.
-At church, they were preaching that faith works, so I held on to that message as I jumped.
+With the benefit of hindsight, that was his prescription and the greatest gift I could ever get.
+Took a leap of faith, I did, without another job offer on the horizon.
+They were preaching that faith works at church, so I held on to that message as I jumped.
 To onlookers, I was crazy.
 But I was free.
-There was no plan B. Guess what, the symptoms completely disappeared a few days after leaving that job.
+There was no plan B. Guess what?
+The symptoms completely disappeared a few days after leaving that job.

 I want you to go back home, and I want you to get a pen and piece of paper.
 I want you to write things down.
 I want you to plan your life.

 According to the doctor, my pulse raced the moment I mentioned work.
 Didn't realise that he was listening to my pulse as he asked questions.
-In other words, he was trying to find possible causes of my chronic pain, and the pulse didn't lie.
-I kid you not when I say I haven't had a back or shoulder pain since, despite the fact that I still do a lot of desk work.
+In other words, he was trying to find possible causes of my chronic pain, and the beating didn't lie.
+I kid you not when I say I haven't had back or shoulder pain since, even though I still do a lot of desk work.

 It wasn't that the people I worked with were terrible.
-I was in a job that involved consistently being on the go; answering outside and in-house calls, managing a long paper trail, dealing with customers and other employees who relied on me and so much more.
+I was in a job that involved consistently being on the go, answering outside and in-house calls, managing a long paper trail, dealing with customers and other employees who relied on me, and so much more.
 However, my natural work style isn't like that.
-I don't always make it visible to people that I'm working.
-I love research, analytical thinking and joining dots before coming to a solution.
+I don't always make it visible to people that I'm working with.
+I love research, analytical thinking and joining the dots before coming to a solution.
 I love creating, not just ticking boxes.
-I ask questions, a lot, instead of merely following protocols.
+I ask questions a lot instead of merely following protocols.

-There I was, in a job that required top-notch administrative skills, and possibly removing oneself from situations to be effective.
+There I was, in a job that required top-notch administrative skills and possibly removing oneself from situations to be effective.
 I don't operate like that.
 I serve from the heart.
 And so I'd take the stress and people's issues back home.
 My organisational skills could do with improvement, I admit.
 Still, my excellent customer skills and human relations weren't enough to perform at the optimum level.
 I don't like being rushed, yet, speed was the backbone of the job.
-With the benefit of hindsight, it was a compatibility issue, but I couldn't stop because people stay for the long haul, don't they?
+It was a compatibility issue with the benefit of hindsight, but I couldn't stop because people stay for the long haul, don't they?